vidhi-kumar/playgroundAPI/README.md

 6. **Visit Swagger Documentation for APIs:**
    Explore and test APIs at http://localhost:8000/docs

-7. **Open container's interactive shell from another terminal while container is running in another:**
+7. **Open docker interactive shell while container is running in another:**
    ```bash
    $ docker exec -it playground-container bash
    ```